Why Cycling Safety Matters More Than Ever

 Regular Tune-Ups.

-Every few weeks, give your bike a check: brakes, tires, chain, bolts.
-A noisy bike is usually a neglected bike. -
+Every few weeks, check brakes, tires, chain, and bolts.
+A noisy bike is usually a neglected bike.

 Know the Basics.

 Learn to fix a flat, adjust your seat, and clean your drivetrain.
-You'll save time, money, and a walk home. - You don’t have to be a bike mechanic to ride smart — but a little maintenance knowledge goes a long way.
-Start here:
+It’ll save you time, money, and long walks.

 Go Where It’s Safe.

-Bike paths and quiet backstreets beat high-traffic roads every time. -
+Quiet backroads and bike paths beat high-traffic roads every time.

-Use Google Maps (in bike mode), Ride with GPS, or Strava to check routes in advance. -
+Use Google Maps (bike mode), Ride with GPS, or Strava to preview routes.

 Watch for Hazards.

-Drain grates, potholes, loose gravel — they’ve all tried to take me down at some point.
+Loose gravel, drain grates, debris — they’ve all tried to take me down at some point.

-Every ride should end with a smile, not a story in the ER.
+Every ride should end with a smile — not an ER story.

 Comments